lxw0109/monitorURLs/README.md

 2. Update the accessErrorURLs:
 When url revives(access error ocurred last time, but not this time), remove it from the accessErrorURLs.<br>

+###Peformance:
+1. Time cost:
+Monitor each url with one single thread. <br>
+The program costs around 26s when running on the Server, while it costs less on my local PC. **_So, it means that the performance of the server I use is not good at all._** :)

+###Negtive Factors:
+1. The clock time on the server loses 4 minutes, which means that we receive the email a little later than expected.